brandon-rich-aws-deployment-course/my_art_gallery/README.md

 docker run -p 3000:3000 -e RAILS_MASTER_KEY=$(cat config/master.key) my_art_gallery
 ```

 and access it at http://localhost:3000.
+Note: running the app in production mode requires the postgres RDS database to have already been set up in AWS from previous chapters.

 ### `docker run` with ENV file